About the PMP Exam and Certification

 What is the current version of the PMP exam?
 The current PMP exam

-was put into affect in January 2016 and reflects the A Guide to Project Management Body of Knowledge (PMBOK® Guide) - Fifth Edition.
+was put into effect in January 2016 and reflects the A Guide to Project Management Body of Knowledge (PMBOK® Guide) - Fifth Edition.

 When will the PMP exam change?
-It is estimated that the next PMP exam update
+The next PMP exam will be released on

 What is the current version of the PMBOK® Guide?
 The PMBOK® Guide